 - Tic-Tac-Toe: Play Tic-Tac-Toe with the letters your child needs to practice.

-- Creative Writing Materials: Write letters in pudding, whipped cream, sugar, salt, etc., or make them with Play-Doh.
+- Creative Writing Materials: Write letters in the pudding, whipped cream, sugar, salt, etc., or make them with Play-Doh.

 - Dry-Erase Markers: Use dry-erase markers to practice writing on mirrors or glass surfaces.
 Kids love this!